frandallfarmer/neohabitat/pushserver/public/docs/help/help.class.16.md

 # Club help

-User assumes all responsibility for consequences of use.
+*User assumes all responsibility for consequences of use.*

+This is weapon.
+Select **DO** while pointing at a target to hit it with the club.